OpenZeppelin/openzeppelin-contracts/.changeset/serious-carrots-provide.md

 'openzeppelin-solidity': minor
 ---

-`ERC20TemporaryApproval`: add an ERC-20 extension that implements temporary approval using transient storage
+`ERC20TemporaryApproval`: Add an ERC-20 extension that implements temporary approval using transient storage.